 As a realtor in Vancouver, Nesbitt uses his own experience to persuade clients to think about co-buying.
 “Part of being in a city where everyone wants to live, the prices are going to get to the point where you can’t have a white picket fence and backyard and each person with their own house,” he says.
 “A lot of the time when I sit down with clients, I’m mitigating their expectations to the point where it clicks and they say ‘maybe this is a good idea.’ ”

 This generation of young homebuyers seems receptive to the idea.
-Last year an RBC poll found that fewer than 12 per cent of 18- to 24-year-olds would consider co-buying a home with a friend, yet just one year later that figure had risen to one in four.
+In 2015, an RBC poll found that fewer than 12 per cent of 18- to 24-year-olds would consider co-buying a home with a friend, yet just one year later that figure had risen to one in four.

 Still, it’s one thing to buy a house but maintain separate entrances and units.
 It’s altogether different to share the same fridge, couch, TV and bathroom.
 The Roses and Daly in Toronto insist there are benefits to their unconventional arrangement.
 Daly buys the groceries, Jeff makes dinner and Tabby cleans up.
 “Nobody’s going to complain about having an extra pair of hands to deal with chores like getting groceries,” Jeff says.
 “And with how much we work, we don’t have a ton of social time, so it’s nice to come home to another face.”